Whether it’s a toy-related conflict, a tough math equation, or negative peer pressure, kids of ALL ages face problems and challenges on a daily basis.

 When YOU encounter a challenge, do a “think-aloud” for the benefit of your child.
 MODEL how to apply the same problem-solving skills you’ve been working on together, giving the real-world examples that she can implement in her own life.

-When you model problem-solving, explain that there are some things which are out of our control.
+When you model problem-solving, explain that there are some things that are out of our control.
 As we're solving a problem at hand we should focus on the things we CAN actually control.

 2. Ask for Advice